KorobejnikovAP/ML_course/README.md

-# Demo Application using Python Visual API
+# Applications based on Python Visual API

 This repo contains:

 1. **Visual API package** is a set of wrapper classes for particular tasks and model architectures, simplifying data preprocess and postprocess as well as routine procedures (model loading, synchronous execution, etc...).
 An application feeds model class with input data, then the model returns postprocessed output data in user-friendly format.
 More information see [this](./visual_api_lib/README.md).

-2. **demo_application.py** - an application that solves one of the following computer vision tasks:
+2. **<task_name>.py** - an application that solves one of the following computer vision tasks:
     * classification
     * object_detection
     * segmentation